 - After receiving from Pearson Vue acknowledgement of receipt of Registration and Authorization to Test (ATT), schedule your exam with them and then take and pass the NCLEX-PN licensing examination.

 Alabama LPN licenses are valid for two years.
 LPN renewal is every ODD numbered year.
 A license issued prior to August 31 will expire December 31 of that same year (Renewal begins September 1 each year).
 For example, an LPN license issued 08/31/2021 will not expire until 12/31/2021.
-When renewing an AL LPN license, you must provide proof of completing at least 24 contact hours of continuing education.
+When renewing an Alabama LPN license, you must provide proof of completing at least 24 contact hours of continuing education.

 Alabama State Board of Nursing